agoose77/phd-thesis/content/2602-noise-and-baseline-removal.md

 +++

-As discussed in {ref}`expt:get-architecture`, the AGET chip provides four additional channels for measuring the electronic noise see {numref}`fpn-averaging`).
+As discussed in {numref}`expt:get-architecture`, the AGET chip provides four additional channels for measuring the electronic noise see {numref}`fpn-averaging`).
 These channels can be used to eliminate some of the electronic noise inherent within the system.

 ```{code-cell} ipython3
 ---